Software Supply Chain Security

 What is SBOM Central?

-SBOM Central is a cloud solution providing a user-friendly service for managing, monitoring, and sharing your SBOMs.
-It efficiently identifies and notifies you of vulnerabilities, exploits, and other security concerns while conducting ongoing scans for software updates, licensing compliance, and various health indicators.
+SBOM Central is a cloud-based solution that provides a user-friendly service for managing, monitoring, and sharing SBOMs.
+It automatically identifies and notifies you of vulnerabilities, exploits, and other security concerns, while continuously scanning for software updates, license compliance, and overall system health indicators.

 On-prem and Air-Gap options are available.